-Arriving there won’t be easy though.
+Arriving there won’t be easy, though.
 Unless you’re launching a design startup, you probably know nothing about the essentials of this branch, and what is even worse – you don’t have the resources you need to make your website succeed.

-Many startups are challenged with this dilemma, so they either push design in the hands of a developer whose job has nothing to do with it, or they simply neglect the problem and postpone it for ‘better days’.
+Many startups are challenged with this dilemma, so they either push web design for startups in the hands of a developer whose job has nothing to do with it, or they simply neglect the problem and postpone it for ‘better days’.
 The thing is – if you really want your startup to thrive, neither of them will be enough.

 Fuel your web design fascination with these curated design resources.

-The power of simplicity
+The power of simplicity in startup company website design

-2Image source: blockscore.com
+Image source: blockscore.com

 You are new on the market, and you have to make your onboarding as smooth as possible.
 As for the first time, offer users some clean, easy-to-navigate design, and introduce familiar elements and friendly patterns.
 Users will like the fact that they are not deterred with tenths of pages to go through before they figure out what your business is all about.